msjimc/GeneMatrix/Guide/installinPython2.7.md

 >  (myenv) C:\Users\msjimc>

-While the environment has python 2.7, some packages need adding for PartitionFinder2 to run.
+While the environment has Python 2.7, some packages need adding for PartitionFinder2 to run.
 These can be added with:

 > conda install numpy pandas pytables pyparsing scipy scikit-learn